mmichalowicz/commands-assignment/README.md

 * A forced delay was added after adding each command to show that processing times are being updated
 * I wasn't quite sure what processing time means, but I inferred it as when a command for a state is encountered
 * I used AssertJ fluent assertions for JUnits; I learned AssertJ from working at Comcast
+* CommandServiceImpl methods are too big, I need to refactor to componentize methods better

 ## NOTE: Misunderstood requirements,
 * The code produces the necessary output, however I misunderstood the requirements